I first published this blog in April 2023 but I’ve done some further editing and revision since then, the last two paragraphs are new.

 I want to focus for now on the cowards in the Socialist Campaign Group.
 They’re fighting a lost cause if they think they can turn the party around with so little support, they need to stand up for their principles instead of backing down whenever Starmer dictates.
 They’re not working for socialism within the Labour Party, that boat has sailed, they’re muting their activity to preserve their own careers!

-Diane Abbott is probably the most the most honest, as a Labour MP she can’t support Jeremy Corbyn if he stands an independent in Islington North but says he’ld probably win.
+Diane Abbott is probably the most the most honest, as a Labour MP she couldn’t support Jeremy Corbyn if he stands as an independent in Islington North but says he’ld probably win.
 Now that she’s been suspended for a badly worded letter in The Observer she’s free to follow her conscience and perhaps stand as an independent herself in the next General Election.
-Her apology illustrates what Chris and I were saying when we still were members of the Labour Party and Chris was an MP – there have been too many apologies and you can’t appease someone who refuses to be appeased.
-Every concession made is seen as a sign of weakness and they always demand more.
+Her apology illustrates what Chris and I were saying when we were still members of the Labour Party and Chris was an MP – there have been too many apologies and you can’t appease someone who refuses to be appeased.
+Every concession made is seen as I sign of weakness and they always demand more.
 Chris is quite correct in saying that Jeremy is as guilty as any of them for his own downfall – he sacrificed his best supporters to appease his critics!

 John McDonnell is wishy-washy and Barry Gardiner has said that he objects to Jeremy being blocked from standing as a Labour candidate AND to his standing as an independent!
 These people can’t accept that the Party’s over!
 The best thing the Socialist Campaign Group could do would be to resign from the Labour Party and sit as independents until the next election, by which time we may have formed a socialist coalition capable of challenging the major parties.